bradsokol/PyLCP/README.md

     (create a virtual environment)
     pip install -e .

-To run tests:
+To run check code style and run tests:

     python setup.py test

-To check code style:

-    flake8

 To install a local copy of the code in to a virtual environment (for testing changes to PyLCP in your LCP App project):